aishwaryak01466075-boop/gitlab/README.md

 # gitlab
-this is the repositary to demostret github cloning
+this is the repository to demostrate github cloning Now changes in comment